Best TV shows on NOW TV to watch now (October 2020) - TheNewsTrace

 Lovecraft Nation

-Govt produced by Get Out’s Jordan Peele, Lovecraft Nation blends fantastical horror with thought-provoking drama on this sequence based mostly on Matt Ruff’s novel of the identical title.
-Starring Jonathan Majors as Atticus Freeman, the sequence set in 1950’s America follows the younger black man as he groups up with finest pal Letitia (Jurnee Smollett-Bell) and uncle George (Courtney B Vance) to discover his father, who disappeared beneath mysterious circumstances.
-Whereas coping with the “racist terrors of white America”, the trio quickly uncover that they’ve horrifying monsters to battle additionally.
-This thrilling HP Lovecraft-inspired well timed drama is ideal for these on the lookout for one thing new within the sci-fi style and makes for a charming watch.
+Government produced by Get Out’s Jordan Peele, Lovecraft Nation blends fantastical horror with thought-provoking drama on this collection primarily based on Matt Ruff’s novel of the identical identify.
+Starring Jonathan Majors as Atticus Freeman, the collection set in 1950’s America follows the younger black man as he groups up with finest good friend Letitia (Jurnee Smollett-Bell) and uncle George (Courtney B Vance) to discover his father, who disappeared beneath mysterious circumstances.
+Whereas coping with the “racist terrors of white America”, the trio quickly uncover that they’ve scary monsters to battle additionally.
+This thrilling HP Lovecraft-inspired well timed drama is ideal for these on the lookout for one thing new within the sci-fi style and makes for a fascinating watch.

 Watchmen

-This very good drama from 2019 serves as a follow-up to Alan Moore’s groundbreaking graphic novel of the identical title, condensing the motion to Tulsa, Oklahoma, the place law enforcement officials are compelled to disguise their identities for their very own security.
-Regina King performs Angela Abar, additionally identified by her nickname Sister Evening, who’s a part of the pressure opposing a rising white supremacist group.
+This excellent drama from 2019 serves as a follow-up to Alan Moore’s groundbreaking graphic novel of the identical identify, condensing the motion to Tulsa, Oklahoma, the place law enforcement officials are compelled to conceal their identities for their very own security.
+Regina King performs Angela Abar, additionally recognized by her nickname Sister Evening, who’s a part of the pressure opposing a rising white supremacist group.
 All of the whereas, the query lingers: the place is Physician Manhattan?
-Anticipate loads of twists and turns on this gripping sequence, which stays true to the comedian books whereas providing a well timed story about race in America.
+Anticipate loads of twists and turns on this gripping collection, which stays true to the comedian books whereas providing a well timed story about race in America.
 Watch Watchmen on NOW TV

 Recreation of Thrones

 HBO’s epic adaptation of George R.R.
-Martin’s fantasy novels took the world by storm, with thousands and thousands tuning in to the finale to discover out who precisely would take the legendary Iron Throne.
-Admittedly, the ending wasn’t to everyone’s liking however the truth stays that Recreation of Thrones was dwelling to some unimaginable writing and world constructing in its earlier seasons.
-When you missed out on the sequence initially or simply need to relive its most memorable moments, it’s now out there to stream in its entirety.
+Martin’s fantasy novels took the world by storm, with tens of millions tuning in to the finale to discover out who precisely would take the legendary Iron Throne.
+Admittedly, the ending wasn’t to everyone’s liking however the truth stays that Recreation of Thrones was residence to some unbelievable writing and world constructing in its earlier seasons.
+In the event you missed out on the collection initially or simply need to relive its most memorable moments, it’s now accessible to stream in its entirety.
 Watch Recreation of Thrones on NOW TV

 Penny Dreadful

 This darkish fantasy drama reinterprets iconic characters from gothic literature in a Victorian London setting, together with Dorian Grey, Van Helsing, Dr Frankenstein and his well-known monster.
-Not for the faint hearted, this sequence constructed up a faithful fanbase throughout its acclaimed three-season run, telling a suspenseful story that by no means shied away from violence, gore and horrifying beasts.
-Timothy Dalton (Doom Patrol), Eva Inexperienced (The Luminaries) and Billie Piper (Physician Who) lead the solid.
+Not for the faint hearted, this collection constructed up a loyal fanbase throughout its acclaimed three-season run, telling a suspenseful story that by no means shied away from violence, gore and scary beasts.
+Timothy Dalton (Doom Patrol), Eva Inexperienced (The Luminaries) and Billie Piper (Physician Who) lead the forged.
 Watch Penny Dreadful on NOW TV

 DC’s Legends of Tomorrow

-A part of the DC Comics tv universe, Legends of Tomorrow sees an eclectic workforce of superheroes working collectively on time-hopping adventures.
-Followers of Arrow, The Flash and Supergirl will get essentially the most out of this sequence, notably when it comes to the formidable crossover episodes, however these on the lookout for some lighthearted comedian e-book motion ought to discover this suits the invoice.
-Legends options a big ensemble solid which incorporates Brandon Routh (Superman Returns), Caity Lotz (Arrow), Arthur Darvill (Physician Who), Wentworth Miller (Jail Break) and Matt Ryan (Constantine).
+A part of the DC Comics tv universe, Legends of Tomorrow sees an eclectic staff of superheroes working collectively on time-hopping adventures.
+Followers of Arrow, The Flash and Supergirl will get probably the most out of this collection, notably when it comes to the bold crossover episodes, however these on the lookout for some lighthearted comedian e book motion ought to discover this matches the invoice.
+Legends options a big ensemble forged which incorporates Brandon Routh (Superman Returns), Caity Lotz (Arrow), Arthur Darvill (Physician Who), Wentworth Miller (Jail Break) and Matt Ryan (Constantine).
 Watch Legends of Tomorrow on NOW TV

 True Blood

-This fantasy horror sequence ran for seven seasons on HBO, starring Anna Paquin (X-Males) as a telepathic waitress who falls in love with a vampire.
+This fantasy horror collection ran for seven seasons on HBO, starring Anna Paquin (X-Males) as a telepathic waitress who falls in love with a vampire.
 Make no mistake, that is no Twilight clone.
-True Blood is well-known for its gore and has obtained recognition from each the Golden Globes and Emmy Awards… Watch True Blood on NOW TV
+True Blood is well-known for its gore and has acquired recognition from each the Golden Globes and Emmy Awards… Watch True Blood on NOW TV

 Killjoys

-This science fiction sequence starring Hannah John-Kamen (Ant-Man and the Wasp), Aaron Ashmore (Warehouse 13) and Luke Macfarlane (Brothers & Sisters) ran for 5 seasons by which it gathered an avid fanbase.
+This science fiction collection starring Hannah John-Kamen (Ant-Man and the Wasp), Aaron Ashmore (Warehouse 13) and Luke Macfarlane (Brothers & Sisters) ran for 5 seasons during which it gathered an avid fanbase.
 The present follows three intergalactic bounty hunters out for themselves throughout a interval of political turmoil.
-They’ll have to confront lethal foes and their very own troubled pasts alongside the best way… Watch Killjoys on NOW TV
+They’ll have to confront lethal foes and their very own troubled pasts alongside the way in which… Watch Killjoys on NOW TV

 Britannia